Understanding Ecommerce Fulfillment from an Operational Lens

 For the fact: If they have a bad delivery experience, 38% of buyers will never shop with that retailer again.

+Imagine you have goods in the warehouse and stock is already being purchased.
+But unfortunately, fulfillment is inadequate and full of flaws, resulting in a poor delivery experience for your end-user.
 Therefore, understanding the significance of the e-commerce fulfillment process is imperative in order to adhere to the needs of your end-users.

 Mainly, there are two types of fulfillment: B2B or B2C.
-Let’s understand these important aspects that can impact your business operations
+Let’s understand these important aspects that can impact your business operations.

 Some people may say that B2B and B2C fulfillment has the same process.
-Although they are similar as it looks, but both have different factors such as cost, size, method, and speed will always differ.
+Although they are similar as it looks, both have different factors such as cost, size, method, and speed will always differ.
 Check out how the B2B fulfillment works:

-Size of the Order
+Size of the order

 B2B orders are substantially higher in quantity and more frequent based on the stocking & replenishing strategy.
 Your B2B customers will frequently order only once every few months, but the order quantity will be significantly bigger.
 While B2C orders typically contain fewer things, but they are delivered directly to various residential addresses.

 B2B fulfillment shipping and logistics are substantially more difficult due to their larger quantity and volumetric nature.
-Moreover, due to the large number of items involved, B2B orders are frequently transported by different modes of transportation and are palletized, unlike most B2C purchases, which are hand delivered to your door-step.
+Moreover, due to the large number of items involved, B2B orders are frequently transported by different modes of transportation and are palletized, unlike most B2C purchases, which are hand-delivered to your doorstep.
 However, if the B2B order is small enough to fit into a box, it can be sent via parcel.